 Jim Cummins, Midwest Correspondent.
-Jim is the author of The Whole Truth, (North Point Press, 1986), Portrait in a Spoon, (University of South Carolina Press,1997), Then & Now, (Ohio University Press, 2004).
+Jim is the author of, most recently Still Some Cake Carnegie-Mellon University Press (2011), The Whole Truth, (North Point Press, 1986), Portrait in a Spoon, (University of South Carolina Press,1997), Then & Now, (Ohio University Press, 2004).
 He is co-author, with David Lehman, of Jim & Dave Defeat the Masked Man (Soft Skull Press, 2005).
 His poems have been selected for The Best American Poetry anthologies of 1994, 1995, 1998, 2005 and 2009, The Oxford Book of American Poetry (Oxford University Press, 2006), and 180 More, edited by Billy Collins.
 Cummins has been curator of the Elliston Poetry Collection at the University of Cincinnati since 1975, where he is also Professor of English.
 Read his BAP blog posts here.

 Laura Orem, Red Lion Correspondent.
 Laura is a writer, visual artist, and teacher.
 She holds an MFA from Bennington College and is a Writing Fellow at Goucher College.
 She is the senior editor of the online journal Praxilla Her poetry and essays have appeared in many journals, both in print and online, including Nimrod, heART (Human Equity Through Art), Wordwrights, The Montserrat Review, Poets Against the War, and The Writer's Chronicle.
 Laura lives in Red Lion, PA with six cats, four dogs, two sheep, two sons, one horse, and one husband.
 Read her BAP blog posts here.